Morgan's Raid: Impact

-During his raid, Morgan and his men captured and paroled about 6,000 Union soldiers and militia, destroyed 34 bridges, disrupted the railroads at more than 60 places, and diverted tens of thousands of troops from other duties.
-He spread terror throughout the region, and seized thousands of dollars worth of supplies, food, and other items from local stores, houses, and farms.
-Since the timing somewhat coincided with the Gettysburg Campaign and raids towards Pittsburgh by John D. Imboden's cavalry, many assumed at the time that Morgan's Raid was part of a coordinated effort to threaten the Ohio River commerce and spread the war to the North.
+During his raid, Morgan and his men captured and paroled about 6,000 U.S. soldiers and militia, destroyed 34 bridges, disrupted the railroads at more than 60 places, and diverted tens of thousands of troops from other duties.
+He spread terror throughout the region and seized thousands of dollars' worth of supplies, food, and other items from local stores, houses, and farms.
+Since the timing somewhat coincided with the Gettysburg campaign and raids towards Pittsburgh by John D. Imboden's cavalry, many assumed at the time that Morgan's Raid was part of a coordinated effort to threaten the Ohio River commerce and spread the war to the North.
 Few in the North realized that Morgan's adventure was a violation of his orders and had nothing to do with Robert E. Lee's simultaneous movement into Pennsylvania.

-In Ohio alone, approximately 2,500 horses were stolen and nearly 4,375 homes and businesses were raided.
+In Ohio alone, approximately 2,500 horses were stolen, and nearly 4,375 homes and businesses were raided.
 Morgan's Raid cost Ohio taxpayers nearly $600,000 in damages and over $200,000 in wages paid to the 49,357 Ohioans called up to man 587 companies of local militia.

-To Morgan's men, the long raid had accomplished much, despite their military defeat and high casualties.
+Despite their military defeat and high casualties, the long raid had accomplished much for Morgan's men.
 Col. Basil Duke, Morgan's brother-in-law and second-in-command of the raid, later wrote, "The objects of the raid were accomplished.
 General Bragg's retreat was unmolested by any flanking forces of the enemy, and I think that military men, who will review all the facts, will pronounce that this expedition delayed for weeks the fall of East Tennessee, and prevented the timely reinforcement of Rosecrans by troops that would otherwise have participated in the Battle of Chickamauga."

-To many Confederates, the daring expedition behind enemy lines became known as the "Great Raid of 1863," and was initially hailed in the newspapers.
-However, along with Gettysburg and Vicksburg, it was another in a string of defeats for the Confederate army that summer.
-Some Northern newspapers derisively labeled Morgan's expedition as the "Calico Raid," in reference to the raiders' propensity for procuring personal goods from local stores and houses.
+To many Confederates, the incursion became known as the "Great Raid of 1863" and was initially hailed in the newspapers.
+However, along with Gettysburg and Vicksburg, it was another in a string of defeats for the Confederate Army that summer.
+Several Northern newspapers derisively labeled Morgan's expedition as the "Calico Raid," in reference to the raiders' propensity for procuring personal goods from local stores and houses.